 We are the greatest computers in this world, but now we’ve created the smartphone which is smarter than us now, but we’re still making dumb decisions.
 We have given our creations more power than we have, and that to me is dumb. ~ Bootsy Collins

 On average, smartphone users spend between two to four hours every day hunched over their phones, checking email, texting, or in their apps.
-That’s almost 1400 hours every year that people are putting their spines in a compromised position.
+That’s almost 1400 hours every year that people are putting their souls (not to mention our neck and spines) in a compromised position.

 According to New York spine surgeon, Dr. Kenneth Hansraj, texting is like lifting weights but doing so unwittingly.
 He determined that, when you bend your head forward at 15 degrees, its weight effectively increases from 12 pounds to 27 pounds.
 At 45 degrees, your head exerts 49 pounds of force, and at 60 degrees, 60 pounds—this is like carrying an eight-year-old child around your neck for several hours a day!

 “The problem is really obvious in kids” explained my own chiropractor, “stress on their neck is leading to complaints of neck pain and headaches from smartphone users, some as young as nine years old.”

 Why do we compulsively do what obviously hurts us?

 Compulsive texting is a common disorder.
 In fact, 23% of teens say they send and receive over 100 messages each day.
 9% say they text compulsively.
 That’s a total of 23 out of every 100 teens saying they send and/or receive over 100 messages every day; that’s a lot of messages.

 Both teens and text-dependent adults are becoming even more restless, easily bored creatures and, for too many of us, our gadgets give us in abundance qualities our neurochemical systems find particularly exciting.
 Novelty is one, the illusion of closeness is another.